 11. Stop Your Sobbing (1964)

 Appearing on their first LP Kinks, this accomplished track displays, at this early stage, what a great writer Ray Davies was.
-It would later find favour via the Pretenders’ memorable hit version in 1979.
+It would later find favour in the singles charts via the Pretenders’ memorable hit version in 1979.

 10. David Watts (1967)